“It’s sort of like a love-hate relationship.”

 – Management consultant on expert networks

-‘Expert calls’ is on average seen as a very important source of insights for the 112 respondents.
+‘Expert calls’ is an important source of insights for the 112 respondents.

-Our respondents have reflected that expert calls are an important aspect of their investment research, with MCs seeming to value them slightly more than IPs.
+Our respondents said that expert calls are important to their investment research, with MCs seeming to value them slightly more than IPs.

 While expert calls are very valuable, managing expert networks comes with its own set of challenges.
 I had a chat with former MCs and IPs in the team, and they quickly cited ‘relevance’, ‘quality’ and ‘administrative hassle’ as some of their personal frustrations when engaging expert networks in the past.